motuncoded/ecommerce_api/README.md

 #### User registration and login

-- Register a user

 ```
 POST /api/user/register
 ```

-- Login a user
+- Register a user

+Register users that want to check out products.
+This end points provides full details for each user

 ```
 POST /api/user/login
 ```
+- Login a user

 #### Product catalogue with categories